ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-tanzu.md

 # Architecture pattern for deploying Tanzu on VMware Cloud Foundation standard architecture
 {: #arch-pattern-vcf-tanzu-std}

-This architecture pattern explains how to deploy VMware Tanzu on {{site.data.keyword.cloud}} for VMware Cloud Foundation standard architecture deployment.
+This architecture pattern explains how to deploy VMware Tanzu on {{site.data.keyword.vcf-vpc}} standard architecture deployment in {{site.data.keyword.vpc_short}}.
 Tanzu is a modular, cloud-native application platform that accelerates development, delivery, and operations across multiple clouds.
 With Tanzu, you can deploy containers on a Kubernetes-based platform that is integrated with VMware vSphere® and VMware NSX®.

 An overview of this architecture pattern is shown in the following diagram.